 We're fortunate to have one of the richest, largest languages in existence - according to Oxford Dictionaries, we've got at least a quarter of a million words to work with.
 The ideal word is always out there, if you're willing to look for it; and with online dictionaries, the right-click thesaurus in Word, and the lovely dictionary/thesaurus on Macbook, finding it isn't exactly the quest it used to be.

-but there is a more awful crime: Even worse than limited diction is inappropriate diction.
+There's no excuse for using the same adjective three times in a paragraph -- but there is a more awful crime: Even worse than limited diction is inappropriate diction.
 At best, you use vocabulary that is obviously overreaching: a classic Someone Hit the Thesaurus Button scenario.
-At worst, you completely misuse a word and end up looking like
+At worst, you completely misuse a word and end up looking like George H.W.
+(Actually, even worse than that is when you misspell a word and end up looking like his VP.)So here is my 3 Step Guide to Better Diction in 2012:

 - Use the thesaurus constantly.